ETM2097/RoboDK-project-Team-PR2-1-1/UR10_PickAndPlace/README.md

 objects = [] # List to store all program pieces (bottles and foams)
 ```

-- **Funciones auxiliares:** A function is defined `mover_offset_z(target_item, offset_z)` which allows the robot to be moved along the Z axis a specified distance from the position of a specific target.
+- **Auxiliary functions:** A function is defined `mover_offset_z(target_item, offset_z)` which allows the robot to be moved along the Z axis a specified distance from the position of a specific target.
   <br>The purpose of this function is to avoid repeating code throughout the program.

 ```python